US consumer confidence edges up in July

 WASHINGTON (AP) — Americans were a bit more confident about the economy in July, but their expectations for the near future dimmed slightly.

-The Conference Board, a business research group, says its consumer confidence index rose to 127.4 this month from 127.1 in June.
+The Conference Board, a business research group, said Tuesday that its consumer confidence index rose to 127.4 this month from 127.1 in June.

 The index measures both consumers’ assessment of current economic conditions and expectations for the future.
-Their view of current conditions in July was the rosiest since March 2001.
-But their expectations for the next six months dropped for the second straight month to the lowest reading since December.
+Their view of current conditions in July was the rosiest since March 2001; 43.1 percent said jobs were “plentiful,” most since March 2001.

-Economic growth clocked in at an annual pace of 4.1 percent from April through June, fastest since 2014.
-The unemployment rate is 4 percent, at or below what economists consider full employment.
+But consumer expectations for the next six months dropped for the second straight month to the lowest reading since December.

 Most Read Business Stories